 In the light of uncontrolled weight gain during gestation, we need to learn about the various possibilities, related issues and their ill-effects to be better prepared.

-In this article, you get to know about the various aspects of gestational weight and its effects on the physiology, metabolism and other hormonal and biological developments.
+In this article, you will get to know about the various aspects of gestational weight and its effects on the physiology, metabolism and other hormonal and biological developments.

-You also get an insight into the different aspects of gestational weight gain and its short and long term impact on your life.
+You will also get an insight into the different aspects of gestational weight gain and its short and long term impact on your life.

 The gestation period in a woman causes many physiological and metabolic changes besides the more evident biological changes.

 The enhanced hormonal secretion induced by the active endocrine glands is a normal consequence of gestation.
 This is directly related to the development of the fetus and the placenta.

 You must understand that it is natural for women to gain weight during gestation.
 However, weight gain should be within recommended standards for better health.

 Your cardiac activity rises during your gestation.
 As your pregnancy progresses, the heart rate also increases.